Fuyang: Cuisine

 The most common type of Chinese tea in Fuyang is Huangshan Maofeng, followed by other teas such as Lu'an Guapian, Keemun black tea (Qimen Hongcha), and Taiping Houkui.
 Teas from outside the region are also popular, such as Tieguanyin and Longjing.

 Transportation

 Automobile

 The G36 Nanjing–Luoyang Expressway goes through Fuyang, and runs from Nanjing, Jiangsu to the east, to Luoyang, Henan to the west.

 Rail

 Fuyang has a large railway station, and is a railway transportation hub for Anhui province.
 The Shangqiu-Hefei-Hangzhou High-speed Rail was opened in 2019, which serve Fuyang through the new Fuyang West railway station.

 Air

-Flights to and from major cities in China are possible through Fuyang Xiguan Airport.
+Flights to and from major cities in China are possible through Fuyang Airport.

 Education

 The city of Fuyang includes the following institutions of higher learning: